-- P1 Predominantly mixed commercial and residential development.
+- P1 Predominantly retail and mixed commercial and residential development.

 - P2 Commercial development.

+- P3 High density residential development.

-- P3 Community facilities.
+- P4 Community facilities.

-- P4 Passive and active recreational spaces.
+- P5 Passive and active recreational spaces.

-P5 Slight falls to the east and north east from the Pacific Highway which generally follows the ridgeline.
+- P6 Slight falls to the east and north east from the Pacific Highway which generally follows the ridgeline. - P7 Slight fall to the west along the Pacific Highway from Albany Street.

-- P6 The Forum development and plaza. - P7 St Leonards Station a major transport interchange hub. - P8 Pacific Highway, a major sub-arterial thoroughfare.
+- P8 The Forum development and plaza.

+- P9 St Leonards Railway Station and Crows Nest Metro Station, major transport interchange hubs.

+- P10 Pacific Highway, a major sub-arterial thoroughfare.

+- P11 Christie Street Reserve.

+- P12 Hume Street Park.

-P9 Generally rectilinear grid pattern with dual frontages
+P13 Generally rectilinear grid pattern with dual frontages

-- P10 Wide fully paved footpaths along Pacific Highway and other commercial and mixed use buildings. - P11 Atchison Street between Christie Street and Mitchell Street is one way only, with wide paved footpaths, landscaping and other urban furniture.
+P14 Wide fully paved footpaths along Pacific Highway and adjacent to other commercial and mixed use buildings.

-- P12 Awnings provided along the Pacific Highway and for other commercial and mixed use buildings. - P13 Irregular planting of street trees.
+- P15 Atchison Street between Christie Street and Mitchell Street is one way only, with wide paved footpaths, landscaping and other urban furniture. - P16 Awnings provided along the Pacific Highway and for other commercial and mixed use buildings. - P17 Irregular planting of street trees.

-- P14 Development is to take advantage of high levels of access to high frequency public train and bus services. - P15 Public transport, cycling and walking are the main forms of transport to the Centre.
+- P18 Development is to take advantage of high levels of access to high frequency public train, Metro and bus services. - P19 Public transport, cycling and walking are the main forms of transport to the Centre.

-- P1 Predominantly medium-high rise, mixed commercial and residential development. - P2 Provision of a variety of different sized commercial office, business, retail, recreation, (indoor and outdoor) community, entertainment, food and drink and other active non-residential uses at the street level in the B3 Commercial Core and B4 Mixed Use zones. - P3 Intensify the provision of commercial office and business premises along Christie Street with active uses such as food and drink premises and retail located at the ground level addressing the public domain. - P4 Maximise ground level activation along Mitchell Street and Chandos Street by focusing food and drink premises and retail within a fine grain built form.
-This can be achieved through the emphasis of small to medium sized tenancies which directly address the public domain. - P5 High density residential accommodation within mixed use buildings is concentrated closest to the railway station.
+- P1 Predominantly high to medium-high rise, commercial and mixed commercial and residential development. - P2 Provision of a variety of different sized commercial office, business, retail, recreation, (indoor and outdoor) community, entertainment, food and drink and other active non-residential uses at the street level in the B3 Commercial Core and B4 Mixed Use zones. - P3 Intensify the provision of commercial office and business premises in close proximity to the railway and metro stations with active uses such as food and drink premises and retail located at the ground level addressing the public domain. - P4 Maximise ground level activation along Christie, Mitchell, Oxley, Atchison, Chandos and Clarke Streets by focusing food and drink premises and retail within a fine grain built form.
+This can be achieved through the emphasis of small to medium sized tenancies which directly address the public domain. - P5 High density residential accommodation within mixed use buildings is concentrated closes to the railway and metro stations and along the Pacific Highway. - P6 Retention of the medium density residential precinct in the north-eastern corner of the Locality Area.